Introduction

 How to Do It: Rest on your forearms and knees, body straight from head to hips.
 Hold steady, breathing slow.
 Lift to toes if you're ready.

-Why It Works: Builds core endurance gently, perfect for easing back in.
+Why It Works: Builds core stamina gently, perfect for easing back in.

 Mom Tip: Keep your belly button pulled in to protect your back.